THE RETIREMENT CAFÉ

 — Jodina (at 61 year old, a lead vocalist in the California punk band One Foot in the Grave)

-If you look at the retirement activities that most American retirees pursue, they are boring, boring, boring.
-To be sure, the leisure activities in my retirement living plan will be different from that of the typical American's.
+If you look at the top retirement activities that most American retirees pursue, however, they are boring, boring, boring.

 According to a recent national survey of 800 American adults age 60 to 74 conducted for Thrivent Financial for Lutherans, taking care of the yard and spending time with grandchildren were statistically tied for top billing among married/partnered men while spending time with grandchildren was the clear favorite among married/partnered women.